conda-forge/conda-forge.github.io/docs/maintainer/knowledge_base.md

 either 7, 8 or 9 depending on user choice and platform.
 We manage the build of CDT packages using a centralized repo, [conda-forge/cdt-builds](https://github.com/conda-forge/cdt-builds), as opposed to generating feedstocks for them.
-(Note that historically we did use feedstocks but this practice has been deprecated.)
+(Note that historically we did use feedstocks but this practice has been deprecated).
 To add a new CDT, make a PR on the [conda-forge/cdt-builds](https://github.com/conda-forge/cdt-builds) repo.

 <a id="why-are-cdts-bad"></a>